-Selling a business for the entrepreneur often is a tumultuous, emotionally draining experience.
-Unless the entrepreneur has sold a business previously, the journey feels awkward and is marked with multiple high and low points.
+Selling a business often is a tumultuous, emotionally-draining experience for a business owner.
+Unless you’ve sold a business previously, the journey feels awkward and is marked with multiple high and low points.

 1. An Unsolicited Offer to Buy your Business Arrives

-Less than 10% of all entrepreneurs plan for the sale of their business and their eventual exit.
-Because this is so, most entrepreneurs begin the journey selling their business after receiving an unsolicited offer to purchase.
+Less than 10% of all business owners plan for the sale of their business and their eventual exit.
+Because this is so, most owners begin the journey selling their business after receiving an unsolicited offer to purchase.
 When they receive such an offer, they often scramble to learn what they should do.

 In many cases, this first solicitation is not a good offer and often it’s from a competitor attempting to learn more about the competition.
-Without proper exit planning in place, an entrepreneur should proceed with great caution.
+Without proper exit planning in place, a business owner should proceed with great caution.
 Unless they have previous experience selling a business, most of what follows is foreign territory.

 2. Help, I need an M&A Advisor